swenyang/react-date-picker/README.md

 	Whether a given date is in p.m. or not.
 Returns a Boolean.

+- `translateHour(hour, use24hours)`

+    Translate an hour number to correct number according to the `use24hour` parameter.

 - `DatePicker.date`

     Get the current selected date, a javascript `Date` Object will be returned.
 You can call `getFullYear()`, `getMonth()`, `getDate()`, `getHour()` or `getMinute()` depending on your needs.